-- A student shall proceed to the next Level of the programme if and only if he or she has passed all the core courses as prescribed and required elective courses in all examinations of the preceding Level. - There shall be no probation.
+- A student shall proceed to the next Level of the programme if and only if he or she has passed all the core courses (obtained Grade A+ - D) as prescribed and required elective courses in all examinations of the preceding Level.

+- Must obtain a minimum C. G. P. A of 1.0

+- There shall be no probation.